 Cherrell Brown, the Community Engagement Director at AAPF, is a community organizer and educator living in NYC.
 She currently works as a social justice educator with Sadie Nash Leadership Project.
 Before that Cherrell served as one of the National Organizers for Equal Justice USA, a national non-profit organization working towards repealing the death penalty.
 She is also involved with several grassroots organizations working towards ending police and economic violence and teaches direct action trainings and community organizing 101.
 She recently traveled to London to obtain an MA in Culture, Diaspora and Ethnicity from Birkbeck University

 Cynthia Luo is a third-year JD candidate at Columbia Law School.
 She previously worked as a high school English teacher in the Hartford public school system after graduating with honors from the University of Connecticut with degrees in Linguistics/Philosophy, Classics, and English.
 She has also served on the boards of the Connecticut branch of the National Organization for Women and the East Coast Asian American Student Union.
 At the law school, she's involved in multiple organizations surrounding the topics of race and gender.
-After law school, Cynthia will work at a New York City based law firm.
+After law school, Cynthia will work at a New York City based law firm before clerking for a district court judge.